WordPress/openverse/documentation/meta/contribution/good_first_and_help_wanted_issues.md

 Descriptions should:

-- Clearly articulate the expected outcome of resolving the issue
+- Clearly articulate the expected outcome of resolving the issue.
+Include any of the following, when relevant:
+  - Changes (modifications or additions) to tests
+  - Link to instructions for updating Playwright snapshots if the change might require it
+  - Changes (modifications or additions) to documentation
 - Link to the relevant files and/or lines of code which need changing
 - Reference any past PRs which will help the contributor, for example:
   - A PR with a similar change
-  - A PR which oroginally implemented the feature being modified
+  - A PR which originally implemented the feature being modified
+- Relevant Openverse domain knowledge, either links to succinct documentation or links and a summary of the important aspects when documentation is detailed
+  - Ideally "good first issue"s require essentially no Openverse-specific domain knowledge, but if they at all do (for example, to explain why a non-obvious solution is requested) then it must be included
 ---

 ## Reply Templates